Stassi Schroeder Comments On Lauren Conrad’s Pregnancy Body, Twitter Gets Upset

 One person even took aim at Stassi Schroeder’s personal life, claiming her outlook was likely the reason she was still single.
 As fans will recall, Stassi Schroeder and Patrick Meagher called it quits after a years-long romance last July and during the fifth season of Vanderpump Rules, fans watched as Schroeder struggled to cope with the split before attempting, unsuccessfully, to move on with someone new.

-In addition to an awkward encounter with Kyle from Bravo TV’s Summer House during an episode of Vanderpump Rules earlier this year and later discussed numerous online dates, none of which seemed to be a success.
+In addition to an awkward encounter with Kyle from Bravo TV’s Summer House during an episode of Vanderpump Rules earlier this year and later discussed various online dates, none of which seemed to be a success.

 After breaking up with Meagher last year, Stassi Schroeder opened up about her breakup during an episode of her Podcast series, Straight Up With Stassi.